 Other features that are good to see on a keyboard include a decent volume range, record/playback features, connectivity, and teaching tools.
 It should also be lightweight and portable.

-As you can see, it is not always necessary to spend a lot of money in order to get a keyboard piano that is good for learners and beginners.
-All of the models we have discussed today have plenty of great learning features, tones, timbres, and more, and some of them even come with stands, stools, and more.
+As you can see, it's not necessary to spend a lot of money to get a keyboard that's good for learners and beginners.
+All of the models we have discussed in this article have plenty of great learning features, tones, timbres, and more, and some of them even come with stands, stools, and more.